 NORDIC LEGACY RANGE

 According to Mads Mørup, founder & CEO of KnowledgeCotton Apparel, “Innovation, responsibility and transparency are our keys to success – a sustainable future for the world we live in.”
 The Danish brand is a global pioneer of sustainably produced active wear for nature lovers.
 Their A/W 2020 Nordic Legacy Range features over shirts, urban outdoor pieces, waxed jackets and trekking pants.
-Hard-wearing, water-repellent, breathable and windproof, fabrics promise to withstand weather conditions of the Nordic outback.
-Products come with DWR Wax Coating for extra protection wind and rain.
+Hard-wearing, water-repellent, breathable and windproof, fabrics promise to withstand the weather conditions of the Nordic outback.
+Products come with DWR Wax Coating for extra protection against wind and rain.

 https://knowledgecottonapparel.com